 Status: In process

-Staff is analyzing the bonus density provisions in the Zoning Ordinance that help provide contributions toward community facilities or on-site committed affordable units and, in limited cases, contributions to the Affordable Housing Investment Fund (AHIF).
+Bonus density provisions in the Zoning Ordinance allow developers to increase the size and height of buildings in exchange for contributions toward community facilities, on-site committed affordable units, or, in limited cases, contributions to the Affordable Housing Investment Fund (AHIF).
 Over the past 15 years, these amounts have been substantial:

 - $49,407,595 in contributions in lieu of on-site units